jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Other form element tips

-OK, so these do push this article over the 5 elements specified in the title. _However_, due to the amount of times these issues come up on forms, and how low-hanging, high impact they can be to fix, I couldn't not mention them.
+OK, so these do push this article over the 5 elements specified in the title. _However_, due to the number of times these issues come up on forms, and how low-hanging, high-impact they can be to fix, I felt the need to mention them.

 #### Accessible input names

-Don't rely solely on placeholder attributes for input controls that require people to enter text/numbers etc. These con often fail contrast requirements, have patch support for assistive technology, and aren't translated if internationalisation is required.
+Don't rely solely on placeholder attributes for input controls that require people to enter text/numbers etc. These can often fail colour contrast requirements, have patch support for assistive technology, and aren't translated if internationalisation is required.

-One solution could be to add an `aria-label` to the control, this would provide an accessible name, however, event better would be to include an associated visual label for the control.
+One solution could be to add an `aria-label` to the control, this would provide an accessible name, however, even better would be to include an associated visual label for the control.
 This has benefits for many user groups.

 Do also try to steer clear of the 'floating label' pattern.
 Although it does seem to strike a great balance between the designed 'placeholder' look and having a label.
-It can often introduce accessibility issues of its own, such as hard to read text and leaving the input feeling crowded.
+It can often introduce accessibility issues of its own, such as hard-to-read text and leaving the input feeling crowded.

 #### Validation messaging

 Ensure that colour alone is not being relied on convey meaning in validation messaging.
-It can be nice UX (user experience) to include a suitable icon along with the message, for example an exclamation with an error.
+It can be nice UX (user experience) to include a suitable icon along with the message, for example, an exclamation with an error.
 If this can't be achieved, [ensure messaging is well-written](https://design-system.service.gov.uk/components/error-message/#be-clear-and-concise).

 Make sure that the messaging is suitably announced to assistive technology.
 This can be done via a live region.
-When we think about errors on inputs in particular, not having this surfaced immediately could create barriers for people relying on using a form to complete a journey/access a vital service.
+When we think about errors associated with inputs in particular, not having this surfaced immediately could create barriers for people relying on using a form to complete a journey/access a vital service.

 ## Summary

-In this article we've covered only a small amount of the [HTML elements available](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
-In each case reviewed how using a native HTML element can reduce complexity when building a component and the need for having to manually handle a range of possible interactions people using different input methods need to use, which requires JavaScript.
+In this article, we've covered only a small amount of the [HTML elements available](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+Each case reviewed how using a native HTML element can reduce complexity when building a component and the need for having to manually handle a range of possible interactions people using different input methods need to use, which requires JavaScript.

 When reviewing a design, consider if you might be able to use a native HTML element to achieve the functionality, or consider having a conversation with design to see if something could change to allow you to do so.
 Communications such as accessibility annotation sessions can be useful for this.

-HTML can a do a lot, without needing to reach for and ship large chunks of JavaScript and potentially exclude whole groups of people interacting with a component.
-It's robust, semantic and accessible.
+HTML can do a lot, without needing to reach for and ship large chunks of JavaScript and potentially exclude whole groups of people interacting with a component.
+It's robust, semantic, and accessible.
 Take time to learn it, and where and when to use it.

 ## Further reading